Fahadkhan2450/Evaluating-Vision-Transformers-for-Ordinal-Diabetic-Retinopathy-Classification-on-Fundus-Images/README.md

 **Finding:** Swin-Tiny outperformed the EfficientNet baseline by approximately **5–7 percentage points** in validation accuracy, suggesting hierarchical self-attention captures more effective retinal feature representations than the evaluated EfficientNet configuration.

-> ⚠️ **Note:** EfficientNet metrics marked "Pending" should be completed on the final checkpoint before formal publication of the comparison.

 ---

 ## 5. Training Configuration — Swin Transformer